 The sheer time difference between opening a letter in the mail and aimlessly scrolling past digital ads or deleting an email is exponential.
 Print advertising is tangible.
 Thick card-stock gives an essence of quality to a brand.
 From glossy finishes to textured overlays, printed materials have a variety of options.
 A tactile piece gives companies an edge and a sense of sophistication that can’t be replicated online.
 People touch and hold your marketing piece.
 This is an opportunity to physically connect and say something about your brand.

 Walk through any library and catch readers getting a whiff of their book.
-Scents are always specific and a direct link to the brain that triggers memories and feelings.
+Scents are always specific and are a direct link to the part of the brain that triggers memories and feelings.
 While it may seem odd to focus on incorporating scent in your print advertising initiatives, the truth is that it works and yields dividends.
 Yankee Candle added scratch and sniff to its catalog and sales increased by 18%.
+Versace uses smell to promote different perfumes and colognes.
 There are countless examples and studies on the power of olfactory experiences.
-So whether it’s mowed grass, leather, or apple pie, consumers not only see and feel your piece, they smell it.
-If you invest in focusing on this human sense, they’ll remember.
+So, whether it’s mowed grass, leather, or apple pie, consumers not only see and feel your piece, they smell it.
+If you invest in focusing on this human sense, they’ll remember it.
 If they remember it, hopefully they’ll buy into it and be a customer for life.